Insurance Law

 Marketing Scams

 Sometimes, scammers will go as far as creating a fake insurance company (or stealing the name of a real company) to sell counterfeit policies.
-They seem legit, often building websites that resemble actual companies or government sites.
-Sites that offer “alternatives” to comprehensive health insurance are often scams.
-The same goes for “health care sharing ministries.”
+They seem legit and have websites that resemble actual companies or government sites.
+These sites that offer alternatives to comprehensive health insurance are often scams.
+The same goes for supposed “health care sharing ministries.”

-All of this might seem really scary.
-But luckily there are a few easy ways to make yourself a tougher target for health insurance scams:
+All of this might seem scary.
+But there are a few easy ways to make yourself a tougher target for health insurance scams.
+Make sure to protect your identity and verify who you’re talking to before offering personal information.
+Some red flags of a possible health care scam include:

 Reporting Health Insurance Scams

 If you detect a scam relating to your insurance, call your insurance company right away.
-They should have a process for reporting scams – after all, they’re bad for business!
+They should have a process for reporting scams.
 You can also report insurance scams to government agencies that handle these matters.
+You can report fraud to:

 Was this helpful?